1. Activity Overview

 3. Interacting with Past Queries

-- View Details: Click on any query to see the full SQL logic, the exact time it was run, and the number of rows it returned.
+The Activity feed isn’t just a static list—it’s interactive:- View Details: Click on any query to see the full SQL logic, the exact time it was run, and the number of rows it returned.

 - Re-run Query: Found an interesting insight from last week?
 Click the Play icon to execute that exact query again on the latest data.